Delaine/blog_course_demo/README.md

 What features do we need to have?
 User Stories
 Model our Data
-Think through the pages we need in our application
+Think through the pages we need in our app.

 ## Answers to questions
 What are we building?
 We are building a personal site.
 A place where we can blog, share examples of our work, and have people contact us.